-Michelle Obama shares her aha moments in 2018's best-selling memoir, Becoming.
+Michelle Obama shares her aha moments in best-selling memoir, Becoming.
 Obama has defied the expectations of women and invites us to do the same.
-Let's go.

-America's sweetheart Mindy Kaling knows just how to articulate human emotions with thoughtful humor in her book Is Everyone Hanging Out Without Me? (and Other Concerns).
+The sweetheart actress and writer Mindy Kaling knows just how to articulate human emotions with thoughtful humor in her book Is Everyone Hanging Out Without Me? (and Other Concerns).

 Sheryl Sandberg so poignantly said this analogy during her address to a graduating class of Harvard Business School—her alma mater.